Taylor Swift’s Top 10 Songs For Healing

 Before I delve in deeper, please know that when it comes to grief, there really is no right or wrong way to heal or move through it.

-Remembering helps us to process our emotions.
+Remembering helps you to process your emotions.

 And remembering is an expression of the love that still exists inside of you.